pshetty44/Assignment_clean_data_human_activity_recognition/CodeBook.md

 				DATA DICTIONARY - Human Activity Recognition Using Smartphones Dataset

+				Code book for the tidy data set tidy_data.txt

 1 subjectID
   - Datatype: Integer
   - Numbers assigned to the subject who participated in the experiment.
 Numbers range from 1 to 30.